wilsonmar/wilsonmar.github.io/_posts/2024-09-12-appsec-scans.md

 {% include l18n.html %}
 {% include _toc.html %}

 ## Why?

-The Assets
+There are several parties involved:

+   * Executives and managers who need to plan and arrange conditions
+   * Workers who create for auditors traceability as they work
+   <br /><br />

 Most enterprises issue a corporate policy to install processes to both detect and remove vulnerabilities at the earliest point in the develpment lifecycle.

 Even though it takes a few seconds more, catching issues before infected code reaches the team's registry would prevent crashes and embarassment, which can be expensive.

+## Cloud Dashboards for coordination

 Managers in enterprises are offered <strong>dashboards</strong> to identify and prioritize AppSec work.
-Such <strong>ASPM (Application Security Posture Management)</strong> systems which .  is a modern, holistic approach to overseeing and improving the security of an organization's applications throughout their entire lifecycle, from development through to production and operation.
-It’s designed to help companies continuously assess, manage, and enhance application security in the face of rapidly growing and changing threats.
+Such <strong>ASPM (Application Security Posture Management)</strong> systems are sold as "modern, holistic approach to overseeing and improving the security of an organization's applications throughout their entire lifecycle, from development through to production and operation."

 The types of scans:

 <br />
-<em>Code:</em>
-1. "Repository Health" scans
+<em>"Repository Health" Code scans:</em>
 1. Secrets Detection identify "high entropy" hard-coded strings that leak secrets others can misuse, such as passwords and API access keys.
 1. Codebashing identifies whether coding conventions to enhance security are applied.
 Examples:
    * Return from a function a tuple which include an error value.
 So consider the result of a function as unsafe until the error value is confirmed and handled.